If you haven’t read Chapters One or Two, I recommend starting with those posts first.

-Budgeting is never fun, but it’s a crucial part of wedding planning (and let’s be real, it’s important in life too!).
-Chapter 3’s focus is all on helping you and your honey work on determining what your wedding priorities are and breaking down the overall budget.
+Budgeting is never fun, but it’s a critical part of your wedding planning journey (and let’s be real, it’s pretty important in regular life too!).
+Chapter 3’s focus is all about helping you and your honey work on determining what your wedding priorities are and breaking down the overall budget.

 After going through this list together, use the results to create two lists: Splurges vs Saves